RunningStrings/vteam-project/bike-brain/README.md

 To acquire a JWT token, follow these steps:

 **1. Login via GitHub**<br>
-Navigate to `http://localhost:1337` and log in using your GitHub account.
+Navigate to `http://localhost:5000/api/v1/login?originUrl=bike ` and copy the token from body.
-Upon successful authentication, you will be redirected to a page containing your JWT token in the URL.

 Example URL: